littlehorse-enterprises/littlehorse/README.md

 <a href="https://spdx.org/licenses/SSPL-1.0.html"><img alt="SSPL LICENSE" src="https://img.shields.io/badge/covered%20by-SSPL%201.0-blue"></a>

-All code in this repository is covered by the [Server Side Public License, Version 1](https://spdx.org/licenses/SSPL-1.0.html).
-All code is intellectual property of LittleHorse Enterprises LLC.
+All code in this repository is covered by the [Server Side Public License, Version 1](https://spdx.org/licenses/SSPL-1.0.html) and is copyright of LittleHorse Enterprises LLC.